 WHAT’S STILL HOLDING SOME PEOPLE BACK?

-While the recent change in fitness guidelines is good news, we still have many people not moving enough.
+While the recent change in fitness guidelines is good news, many people are still not moving enough.
 As a fitness lifestyle coach for 21 years, I have worked with thousands of people.
 I listen.
-I have heard and still hear things such as:
+I have heard and still hear things.

-- I don’t like to work out in big groups.
+- like to work out in big groups

-- I feel pressured to perform at a certain intensity.
+- pressured to perform at a certain intensity

-- I feel defeated when I can’t keep up with others.
+- defeated when I can’t keep up with others

-- I feel that it won’t make a difference if I don’t go all in.
+- it won’t make a difference if I don’t go all in

-- I feel weak because I can’t do certain exercises.
+- weak because I can’t do some exercises

 Did I leave anything out?
 If I did, post it in the comments section below because THIS STUFF MATTERS!

-Sadly, if you admit to any of the above you are often accused of being lazy and don’t care about your health.
+Sadly, if you admit to any of the above you are often accused of being lazy and not caring about your health.
 From my coaching experience, I know that is not the case.
-Most people view their health as very important and they want to take care of it.
+Most people view their health as very important, and they want to take care of it.

 However, negative experiences and messages can greatly contribute to inaction.
-We should be seeking to understand each other more instead of making assumptions and applying labels.
+We should seek to understand each other more instead of making assumptions and applying labels.

 >>>> THE BEST EXERCISE FOR WEIGHT LOSS <<<<

-We have now arrived at the main point of this article but before I explain how to be consistent in fitness, let’s do a bit of prep work.
+We have now arrived at the main point of this article, but before I explain how to be consistent in fitness, let’s do some prep work.

-Secondly, look in the mirror and tell yourself out loud that these feelings you have are real and acknowledgement them.
-Then tell yourself that you are not weak or lazy and that you can overcome or find a way around those obstacles.
+Secondly, look in the mirror and tell yourself that these feelings you have are real and acknowledge them.
+Then tell yourself that you are not weak or lazy and can overcome or find a way around those obstacles.

 The way you speak about yourself is important.
 Positive language becomes powerful when it is applied.